lsund/myblog/resources/public/md/dynamic_vs_static_p3.md

 [7]: https://www.haskell.org/hoogle/

-# Part 3: Choosing your paradigm
+# Part 3: Choosing your language

 [Part 2][6]

-**Target audiance**: People who likes programming languages - *4 minute read.*
+*4 minute read.*

-## Implications of checking the types of bindings
+## Implications of checking types

+In Clojure, it is easy to run into a runtime exception due to a type.
+In Haskell, it is virtually impossible to get a runtime exception due to a typo.
-Typos and inconsistencies are easy to do in Clojure.
-The Haskell type checker largely removes this risk.
-One of the main things you'll have to get used to is the handeling of sum types.
+One of the main things to get used to in haskell is the handling of sum types.
 With sum types (types which can take one of multiple distinct values) the type checker forces us to handle all cases.
 For example, there is no concept of null (nil) in haskell.
 Instead, you can use the `Maybe a` to describe the situation where you might have a value of type `a` or not.
-If you attempt to retrieve a record from the database, the result can be modelled with `Maybe DatabaseRecord` if `DatabaseRecord` is the type of your database record. `Maybe Record` is a disjoint type that can take exactly one of the possible Values, `Nothing` if the database value retrieval failed or `Just DatabaseRecord` if the database value retrieval was successful.
+If you attempt to retrieve a record from the database, the result can be modeled with `Maybe DatabaseRecord` if `DatabaseRecord` is the type of your database record. `Maybe Record` is a disjoint type that can take exactly one of the possible Values, `Nothing` if the database value retrieval failed or `Just DatabaseRecord` if the database value retrieval was successful.

 Other direct implications include:

 * Discovering a library function without having to write it yourself using [hoogle][7]
-* Know what a function does by only reading the type signature.
-A classic example is the type signature `id :: a -> a`, which only can be implemented one way
+* Knowing the implementation of a function by only reading the type signature.
+A classic example is the type signature `id :: a -> a`, which only can be implemented one way.
 * Know what a function does only by reading the well-defined name and type signature.
-Consider (Haskell) `List.Split.chunksOf :: Int -> [a] -> [[a]]`) vs (Clojure) `(defn chunks-of [n xs] ...)`
+Consider (Haskell) `chunksOf :: Int -> [a] -> [[a]]`) vs (Clojure) `(defn chunks-of [n xs] ...)`.
+Types often convey essential information of the input parameters and return values.
 * Knowing when side effects occur and what kind.
 A function declaration of type `fetch :: URL -> AJAX String` makes it pretty clear that an AJAX side effect takes place upon returning a String.
-* Ability to refactor out a piece of your code, and easily detect if something broke.
+* Ability to refactor out a piece of your code, and directly detect if something broke.

 The things that the type checker gives us are helpful and makes writing most programs easier.
-However, the counter-argument is usually that these things really arn't that important in large scale programming projects.
+However, the counter-argument is usually that these things really are not that important in large scale programming projects.

 ## Programming in the large